 Key #2 – Persistence

 Persistence is similar to patience, yet different.
 Waiting sounds more passive.
 But persistence infers action.
 Instead of papering your wall (or filling your inbox) with rejection notices, keep writing.
 Write something new, or rewrite what you’ve already written.
 Learn when to “hold em'” and when to “fold em.'”
 Never give up on a good idea, always editing, reorganizing, changing it in some way until it’s marketable–if possible.
 But when your creation needs a funeral, bury it and move on.

-In time, God graciously allowed me to write the passion of my heart through hundreds of greeting cards and numerous other inspirational pieces, including 11 books.
+In time, God graciously allowed me to write the passion of my heart through hundreds of greeting cards and numerous other inspirational pieces, including authoring twelve books–and numerous others as part of a team of writers.
 God has been faithful and has given me persistence.
 And I’m still learning.